 When spreading CBD oil or balm on your skin it will never reach the bloodstream.
 It can however provide targeted relief to a particular area by interaction with the cannabinoid receptors close by.
 Human skin is not very permeable in general however and will prevent the majority of substances from entering the bloodstream.

-The main advantage to this method is you can target a specific area and introduce cannabinoids directly to it.
+The main advantage of applying CBD topically is you can target a specific area and introduce cannabinoids directly to it.
 In order to get the most out of your topical CBD it is advisable to utilise one with a high CBD content.

 Features: Localised relief, lower bio-availability

-The CBD molecule itself is hydrophobic which means it will not mix with water.
-It is oil soluble hence the requirement for carrier oil in tinctures, etc. Over the past few years however, new advances in technology have enabled the development of water soluble CBD.
+The CBD molecule itself is hydrophobic by nature which means it will not mix with water.
+It is oil soluble hence the requirement for suspending CBD in a carrier oil to drop under the tongue.
+Over the past few years however, new advances in technology have enabled the development of water soluble CBD.

 To create these products CBD and its accompanying cannabis molecules are emulsified (broken into tiny particles) or carried by a hydrophilic (water-friendly) carrier.
 These forms require the use of a surfactant which eases the surface tension between the oil and liquid.